vwolanyk/closures-assignment/README.md

 You'll get the most out of this assignment by trying out for yourself all of the examples provided.
 Make an empty file, eg. `test.js`, and simply running `node test.js` whenever you want to try out some code.
 This allows you to tweak code and try it again!
 Add `console.log()` statements if you want to see output in your terminal.

-Record any exercise answers in a separate file called `scope_answers.md`.
-There will also be exercises related to closures at the end, but these will direct you accordingly.
+Unless directed otherwise, record any exercise answers in a file called `scope_answers.md`.

 ## Overview